-Why’s that?
-When you wear your watch regularly, you maintain the viscosity of the lubricants in the movement.
-When the watch is a standstill for long periods of time, these lubricants may harden, causing friction.
-Eventually, this friction may damage the functioning of the movement.
+You should always use and enjoy your watch as much as possible.
+Wearing your watch regularly actually helps it to keep running smoothly.
+When you wear your watch regularly, you help maintain the viscosity of the lubricants in the movement.
+On the flipside, if your watch is stored away and left unused for long stints, these lubricants may harden.
+Eventually, this can cause friction between your watch’s intricate parts, which may damage the function of the movement.

-While the steps we laid out above are all necessary to maintain your luxury watch, it’s important to know that every watch is different.
+The steps we’ve detailed in this article are all important to maintaining your luxury watch.
+However, it’s essential to know that every watch is different.
 You should always consult your watch manual before doing anything to your watch.
-Don’t have the original manual?
-There are plenty of online resources at your disposal.
-Or, visit a watch specialist who can give you specific advice.
+If you don’t have the original manual, there are plenty of online resources at your disposal.
+You can also visit a certified watch specialist who can give you specific advice.

 Don’t Try This At Home

-We strongly recommend you never open your watch yourself.
+Last but not least, we strongly recommend that you never open your watch yourself.
 Doing so might expose the movement to moisture or dust and cause more harm to your watch than good.
-And if your watch needs a repair or service, never try to do that yourself.
+If your watch needs repair or more extensive service, never try to do it yourself.
 Leave that kind of work to the experts.

 Editor’s Note: This article was originally published on January 15, 2014.
-We have updated it for clarity.
+We have updated it in June of 2019 for clarity.